fluid-checkout/fluid-checkout/readme.txt

 * Customize checkout steps and fields
 * ... and a lot more smaller features.

 Want all features?
-Get the [Fluid Checkout PRO Bundle plan](https://fluidcheckout.com/pricing/) with all the PRO features and add-ons for a discounted price.
+Get the [Fluid Checkout PRO Bundle plan](https://fluidcheckout.com/pricing/) with all the PRO features and all add-ons for a special price.

 [View detailed list of PRO features on our website](https://fluidcheckout.com/)